kavyaselvakumar2007-bit/CodeAlpha_Supermarket-Sales-EDA/README.md

      Transactions with discounts generally have higher average revenue, suggesting that customers tend to spend more when there are offers available.

      Discounts seem to encourage larger purchases.

+📌 Note about the Data Files

+    The original dataset comes with four CSV files.
+    In this repository, only annex1, annex3 and annex4 are uploaded.
+    The file annex2.csv is not included because it is very large and GitHub won’t allow the full upload.
+    Also, my notebook already uses a smaller sampled version, so the full file is not needed to run the project.

 🛠 Tech Stack